 Max Hutchinson grew up in the heart of downtown Toronto, Ontario Canada.
 He played drums for punk bands in his early years and has an extensive knowledge of all music.
 After a few years of engineering and producing he held an A&R position for major record label A&M Canada.

 He moved to Nashville, TN in 1992 with Canadian icon Anne Murray's company Balmur Music and then plugged songs for legendary hit songwriter Kim Williams.
-Max started his own company, Valhalla Music Group almost two decades ago which is still operating today in Nashville, TN.
+Max started his own company, Valhalla Music Group over two decades ago which is still operating today in Nashville, TN.

 Joe First a.k.a "Jose’ Primero", was born in Washington, D.C., but grew up in Miami, Florida.